Research-Based PhD Program:

 PhD of Architecture–Engineering–Construction Management

-The PhD of Architecture–Engineering–Construction Management (AECM) Program is jointly offered by the School of Architecture and the Department of Civil & Environmental Engineering.
+The PhD of Architecture–Engineering–Construction Management (PhD-AECM) Program is jointly offered by the School of Architecture and the Department of Civil & Environmental Engineering.

-The PhD in Architecture–Engineering–Construction Management degree program is intended for practitioners, researchers, and educators in engineering, architecture, construction management fields, and other professionals in the building industry who wish to be pioneers and advanced leaders in management technologies and their application to the built environment.
+The PhD-AECM degree program is intended for practitioners, researchers, and educators in engineering, architecture, construction management fields, and other professionals in the building industry who wish to be pioneers and advanced leaders in management technologies and their application to the built environment.
 The nominal length of the program is five years.
 Advanced standing during the admissions process can alter the expected time period.

-Please feel free to contact Track Chair Ömer Akin with questions about the MSAECM program.
+Please feel free to contact Track Chair Erica Cochran Hameen with questions about the PhD-AECM program.

 The third year of the PhD program is devoted to the development of the PhD dissertation proposal based on the work completed in the first two years.
 In the fourth year, the proposal is publicly defended and the work on the dissertation commences.
 In the fifth year, the dissertation work is completed and publicly defended.
 Approvals of these milestones are judged by the candidate’s advisory committee and approved by the SoA Graduate Committee.

-For details and regulations about the Game Plan, Qualification, Proposal and Dissertation processes, and additional details and regulations please see the most recent version of the Graduate Student Handbook, available in the Graduate Student Resources section of this website's footer, below.
+For details and regulations about the Game Plan, Qualification, Proposal, and Dissertation processes, as well as additional details and regulations, please see the most recent version of the Graduate Student Handbook, available in the Graduate Student Resources section of this website's footer below.

 The PhD-AECM curriculum is customized based on the experience and needs of individual students.
-Please contact Ömer Akin, the program track chair, with questions about the PhD curriculum.
+Please contact Erica Cochran Hameen, the program track chair, with questions about the PhD curriculum.